Vijay2887/MyPortfolio/README.md

 cd Vijay-Portfolio

-# Usage
+## Usage

--> Navigation: Use the hamburger menu on mobile devices for easy access to different sections like Home, Projects, Contact, and Achievements.
+- **Navigation:** Use the hamburger menu on mobile devices for easy access to different sections like Home, Projects, Contact, and Achievements.
--> Typing Animation: Observe the dynamic display of roles in the main content section.
+- **Typing Animation:** Observe the dynamic display of roles in the main content section.
--> Work Experiences: Scroll down to view the timeline showcasing past work experiences with detailed descriptions.
+- **Work Experiences:** Scroll down to view the timeline showcasing past work experiences with detailed descriptions.